-During the sanctuary designation process NOAA worked with the U.S. delegation to the IMO to designate an Area to be Avoided (ATBA) off the coast of Washington to reduce the risk of marine casualties including oil spills, and the resulting environmental damage to Olympic Coast National Marine Sanctuary.
-For more information on the ATBA see the attached informational flyer (Figures 2 and 3) or visit http://olympiccoast.noaa.gov/ protect/incidentresponse/atba.html.
-This flyer is also included in the Washington Department of Ecology's (Ecology) Vessel Entries and Transits for Washington Waters (VEAT) publication and U. S. Coast Guard Sector Puget Sound Vessel Traffic Service's (VTS) User's Manual.
-In addition ATBA boundaries and provisions are included in official navigational products, such as nautical charts and Coast Pilot 7.
+During the sanctuary designation process, NOAA worked with the U.S. delegation to the IMO to designate an Area to be Avoided (ATBA) off the coast of Washington to reduce the risk of marine casualties including oil spills and potential environmental damage to Olympic Coast National Marine Sanctuary.
+For more information on the ATBA see the attached informational flyer (Figure 3 and Figure 4).
+This flyer is used in outreach efforts to the marine industry, and is also included in the U.S. Coast Guard Sector Puget Sound Vessel Traffic Service's (VTS) User's Manual.
+In addition, ATBA boundaries and provisions are included in official navigational products, such as nautical charts and Coast Pilot 10.